designBuildShipSoftware/clickable-label/README.md

-# Talk: How to make the descriptive text for a clickable element (like a checkbox, a radio button, etc) clickable -- July 9, 2019
+# Talk: How to make the descriptive text for a clickable element (like a checkbox, a radio button, etc) clickable (7/9/2019)

 Use label tag